darebalogun/SYSC3303G4/Readme.txt

 		single event list or have separate tasks for each elevator.
 Perhaps you can think of another way of doing it too.

 	Work Products for Iteration #1:
-		*• “README.txt” file explaining the names of your files, set up instructions, etc.
+		* "README.txt" file explaining the names of your files, set up instructions, etc.
-		• Breakdown of responsibilities of each team member for this iteration
+		* Breakdown of responsibilities of each team member for this iteration
-		• UML class diagram
+		* UML class diagram
-		• State machine diagram for the scheduler and elevator subsystems.
+		* State machine diagram for the scheduler and elevator subsystems.
-		• Detailed set up and test instructions, including test files used
+		* Detailed set up and test instructions, including test files used
-		• Code (.java files, all required Eclipse files, etc.)
+		* Code (.java files, all required Eclipse files, etc.)